 1 Thessalonians

-I hope that in our past week’s study you saw how important our daily living is in witnessing about Christ.
+I hope that in the previous lesson’s study you saw how important that our daily living is in witnessing about Christ.
 Our character, our resolve, and the relationships we develop with others should all mirror Paul’s example in taking the gospel to the lost.
 Through the way we conduct our lives, love our neighbors, and care for those around us, Christ will always shine through as He did in Paul’s life.
-Finally, as we saw in Paul’s life, witnessing is a long-term commitment, not a momentary one.
+Finally, as we also saw in Paul’s example, witnessing is a long-term commitment, not a momentary one.

 Bible

-This week I want you to see how strong the faith of those at Thessalonica was by recognizing what faith really is, how we get it, and what we are to do with it.
-We’ll see this week how powerful God’s Holy Word is, the impact it had on the Thessalonians – and the power it can have in your life.
+In this lesson, I want you to see how strong the faith of those at Thessalonica was by recognizing what faith really is, how we get it, and what we are to do with it.
+We will see how powerful God’s Holy Word is, the impact that it had on the Thessalonians—and the power it can have in your life.

 Read 1 Thessalonians 2:13-16 and answer the following: